-Follow the child-restraint system manufacturer's instructions carefully.
-Depending on the type of child-restraint system, it may not employ seat belts which are in automatic locking mode.
+- Follow the child-restraint system manufacturer's instructions carefully.
+Depending on the type of child-restraint system, it may not employ seat belts which are in automatic locking mode. - (With foldable head restraints)

-1. Secure the child-restraint system with the lap portion of the lap/shoulder belt.
+The third-row outboard head restraints cannot be adjusted. - 1.
+(Without foldable head restraints) Raise the head restraint to the top locked position.
+Refer to Head Restraints on page 2-15. - 2.
+Secure the child-restraint system with the lap portion of the lap/shoulder belt.
 See the manufacturer's instructions on the child-restraint system for belt routing instructions.

-To get the retractor into the automatic locking mode, pull the shoulder belt portion of the seat belt until the entire length of the belt is out of the retractor.
+3. To get the retractor into the automatic locking mode, pull the shoulder belt portion of the seat belt until the entire length of the belt is out of the retractor.

-3. Push the child-restraint system firmly into the vehicle seat.
+4. Push the child-restraint system firmly into the vehicle seat.
 Be sure the belt retracts as snugly as possible.
 Clicking from the retractor will be heard during retraction if the system is in the automatic locking mode.
 If the belt does not lock the seat down tight, repeat this step.